kylejschultz/openshift-home/README.md

 List of links and guides from around the internet that have helped.
 - [Single Node OpenShift Install](https://craig-robinson.medium.com/simple-minipc-openshift-4-10-single-node-cluster-ec6cd3c65dbc)
 - [Installing Local Disk](https://red-hat-storage.github.io/ocs-training/training/ocs4/ocs-localdevice-blog.html#_installing_the_local_storage_operator)

+## Notes
+- Jellyfin and Sab rely on flat files, so remote storage is less troublesom. *arr apps run sqlite instances, and should be kept to local, fast storage